OGGM/oggm-edu/docs/user_content.rst

 - persistent sessions: work can be saved between sessions and log-ins (this is by far the main advantage)

 We are currently in the testing phase, and it is unclear how many students we can allow to run their notebooks at the same time.
-We managed to run classes with more than 20 students logged in at the same time.
+However, we managed to run classes with more than 20 students logged in at the same time already!
 If you are willing to try it out, please :ref:`get in touch <title_contact>` and we will do our best to let you use it with your class!